PrestaShop/docs/src/content/1.7/themes/reference/javascript_events/_index.md

  `handleError`        | This event is fired after a fail of POST request.
 Have the `eventType` as first parameter.
  `updateFaces`        | On every product list page (category, search results, pricedrop and so on), the list is updated via ajax calls if you change filters or sorting options.
 Each time the facets is reloaded, this event is triggered.
  `responsiveUpdate`   | While broswer is resized, this event is fired with a `mobile` parameter.
- More events?         | Contribute to the doc to describe more events!

 ### Triggering delegated events